M720111120126/OleanderJS/README-English.md

 ## This tutorial uses machine translation, which may be somewhat inaccurate.

+# The English version of the tutorial is no longer maintained.
+Please switch to the Chinese version if needed.

 # Oleander TS document

 Actually, this language is Oleander+JS+OleanderUI, but the author originally intended to use Oleander+TS+OleanderUI.
 So it's called 'Oleander TS'